-Each round of the hiring problem consists of two stages: the trial task stage, which is the main decision of interest, and the hiring stage.
+Each round of the hiring problem consists of two parts: part 1 is the trial task, which is the main decision of interest, and part 2 is the hiring decision.
 Figure I illustrates the structure of each round.
-The first stage, the trial task stage, allows the participant to infer which candidate is better.
-The second stage, the hiring stage, makes this information valuable.
+The first part, the trial task, allows the participant to infer which candidate is better.
+The second part, the hiring decision, makes this information valuable.
 Specifically, two computers, Good and Bad, generate a payoff for the participant by solving tasks.
-There are two tasks: Pooling and Screening.
+There are two types of tasks: Pooling and Screening.
 In the Pooling task, both computers generate the same high payoff.
 In the Screening task, the Good computer generates a high payoff, while the Bad computer generates a low payoff.
-Thus, the participant can infer the quality of each computer by observing the payoffs they generate in the Screening task.
-This inference exercise is crucial in our design.
+Thus, the participants can infer the quality of each computer if they observe the payoffs they generate in the Screening task.
 Choosing the Screening task provides information, but it comes at a cost.
-In the Pooling task, both computers generate a high payoff.
-In the Screening task, only the Good computer generates a high payoff, while the Bad one generates a low payoff.
-Thus, the participant faces a trade-off between receiving a lower payoff from the Screening trial task and learning the computers' quality.
+Thus, the participant faces a trade-off between receiving a lower payoff from the trial task and learning the computers' quality.
+This trade-off is the crucial element of our design.

-After choosing the Pooling or the Screening trial task, the participant enters the hiring stage, in which knowing the computers' quality is valuable.
-At the hiring stage, the task the computers solve is always the Screening task.
-The participant then chooses which of the two computers to hire for another Screening task.
-In this decision, the stakes are much higher than in the trial task.
-The higher stakes justify forgoing a part of the payoff in the trial task to learn which computer is Good.
-We discuss the optimal choice of the trial task in subsection II.C.
+After choosing the Pooling or the Screening task in part 1, the participant enters the part 2 hiring decision, in which knowing the computers' quality is valuable because the computers are always hired to solve the Screening task.
+The stakes in the part 2 Screening task are much higher than in the trial task, which justifies forgoing a part of the payoff in the trial task to learn which computer is $Good.^5$

-Participants face ten rounds of this problem with varying payoff parameters.
-The first and last rounds are the same for all participants, and rounds 2-9 appear in random order.
-Six parameterizations, including the first and last rounds, follow the description above.
-Under these parameters, it is optimal to choose the Screening trial task.
-For example, we use the following values in the first round.
-In the Pooling trial task, both computers generate \$0.05.
-In the Screening trial task, the Good computer generates \$0.05, while the Bad computer generates \$0.00.
-In the second stage, the Good computer generates \$4.30, while the Bad computer generates only \$0.05.
-The other four parameterizations make it optimal to choose the Pooling trial task.
-These parameterizations appear in random order in rounds 2-9.
-While our primary interest is the Screening-optimal rounds, we include Pooling-optimal rounds to prevent participants from mechanically choosing the Screening trial task without regard for the payoffs.
-Appendix Table A.1 summarizes the parameter values in the ten parameterizations.
+Participants face ten rounds with varying payoff parameters.
+Table I summarizes the parameter values in the ten parameterizations.
+The parameterization in the first and last rounds are the same for all participants, but parameterizations appear in random order in rounds 2-9.
+Parameterizations 1-6, which includes the first and last rounds, follow the description above, where it is optimal to choose the Screening task.
+Parameterizations 7-10 make it optimal to choose the Pooling task.
+While our primary interest is the Screening optimal rounds, we include Pooling-optimal rounds to prevent participants from mechanically choosing the Screening task without regard for the payoffs.
 Only one randomly picked parameterization counts toward the participant's payoffs.
-We label the Pooling and the Screening tasks with color names, e.g., Brown and Blue tasks, and vary them every round.
+We label the Pooling and the Screening tasks with color names (e.g., Brown and Blue tasks), and vary them every round.